dalealleshouse/zero-to-devops/README.md

   - Open Hyper-V Manager
   - Select Virtual Switch Manager
   - Select the "Internal" switch type
-  - Click the "Create Virutal Switch" button
+  - Click the "Create Virtual Switch" button
   - Name the switch "minikube"
   - Close Virtual Switch Manager and Hyper-V Manager
 - Expose the Virtual Switch
-  - Click the Windows Button and type "View Network Connection" and it
+  - Click the Windows Button and type "View Network Connection" and open it
   - Right click on your network connection and select "Properties"
   - On the Sharing Tab, Select "Allow other network users to connect through .."
   - Select "vEthernet (minikube)" from the drop down list